larryklingaman3/larryklingaman3/README.md

 </a>

 I recently graduated from California State University, San Bernardino with a B.S in Information Systems & Technology with a concentration in Cybersecurity.
-I have a profound interest in red teaming and a dedication to furthering my knowledge.
+I have a profound interest in red teaming and a dedication to furthering my knowledge in the cybersecurity space.
 I have the CompTia A+, Network+, and Security+ certifications and I actively participate in TryHackMe Pathways and CTFs.

 ## Objective